jkilleen15/oilapp/README.md

     X Create a form and a button
     X Put a label and an input for each property your model has

-    * Bonus - use a drop down if there are a limited number of values for a property --> add for genre, format
+    X Bonus - use a drop down if there are a limited number of values for a property X add for genre, format

     X Register onChange for each input and use setState to store the information typed in X Register onSubmit for the form.